Photography exercises

 Editing

-Practise these exercises with guidance
+Practise these exercises in a real workshop